-The majority of construction workers were interviewed on a site that was located within the same region/nation as their permanent home: 92% of workers interviewed in Scotland also live in Scotland.
+The majority of construction workers were interviewed on a site that was located within the same region/nation as their permanent home, but the exact proportion working in their region/nation of residence varied.

 Unsurprisingly, it is the South East and London that 'import' the greatest proportion of construction workers (39.4% and 37.4% respectively).
 However, both import the majority of their workers from neighbouring regions, including each other.
 The East of England, West Midlands and East Midlands are also significant importers of labour, in each case at least three workers in every ten.